aws-samples/eks-alb-istio-with-tls/README.md

 I will demonstrate installing a sample Kubernetes application called yelb and expose it using Kubernetes service of type load balancer.
 Later, I will configure ALB ingress controller to pass this traffic to Istio for further processing.

-> Note: I am using Bash terminal for example code but it is not strictly a required.
+> Note: I am using Bash terminal for code, but it is not strictly a required.
 Example code can be easily tweaked for Microsoft Windows Terminal.

 ### Install yelb application